rosekamallove/resume/resume.md

 ## Experience
 ### <span>MLH Pre-Fellowship</span> <span class="technologies">July 2021 -- August 2021</span>

-A 4-week Educational program offered by MLH **powered by GitHub** to level as a software engineer by collaborating on a real-world project by collaborating with people around the world through Standard Industry Practices.
+A 4-week Educational program offered by MLH **powered by GitHub** to level up as a software engineer by collaborating on a real-world project by collaborating with people around the world through Standard Industry Practices.

  - Integrated **AlanAI Voice Assistant** to the [Open Sourced Portfolio Template ](https://github.com/rosekamallove/Portfolio-MLH) to navigate around the website